How to Prepare for a Recruitment Coordinator Interview

 • Keep candidates informed during delays

-• Communicate effectively with hiring teams
+• Communicate efficiently with hiring teams

 • Handle sensitive or confidential information professionally